 The Wolf, by Aryz

-Can street art become a way to beat alcohol and drugs addiction?
+Can street art become a way to beat alcohol and drug addiction?
 This is what happened to JPS, the acronym for the British street artist Jamie Paul Scanlon.
 In an interview, JPS explains how it all started in 2009 after he visited a Banksy exhibition.
 He went to rehab and began to study street art painting techniques.

 Conor Harrington, the Duel of Bristol